MathieuAuclair/Cells.io/README.md

 ### TODO

+* add a lot of unit test
+* remove easy cheat method
-* cell eating feature
+* fix cell eating feature
-* growing cell feature
 * optimization with the socket
-* remove easy cheat method
 * set a fancy UI (optionnal)

 if you're interrested to help in this project, send me an email throught my blog at: